jd28/rollnw/tools/client/README.md

 resource-name collision.
 Close an open copy's editor tab before undoing creation.

 Update Blueprint References offers Current Area or Whole Module.
-Matching live instances are instantiated from the saved blueprint, attached in their existing area/inventory/equipment slots, and the old instances are destroyed.
+Matching live instances of all nine authored object types are instantiated from the saved blueprint, attached in their existing area/inventory/equipment slots, and the old instances are destroyed.
 Placement, UUID, container positions and unrelated edits survive.
 Preparation advances one live instance per frame with progress and cancellation.
 Applying clears the area's